glawson6/user-movie-demo-node/README.md

 # user-movie-demo-node

-Data Focused Java Developer - Programming Test
-Create a data model that fulfills the following requirements
+Data Focused Java Developer - Programming Test I ported to Node.js Create a data model that fulfills the following requirements
 *   Track users, movies, and movie ratings by user
 *   Think through the modeling exercise and decide what tables fields will be useful/required